-- Have a short debrief conversation with your delegation at the end of the visit or the end of the day. - The Hill Visit Report Form is an important tool for measuring our impact and effectiveness.
+- It is important to debrief with your delegation at the end of the visit or the end of the day. - The Hill Visit Report Form is an important tool for measuring our impact and effectiveness.
 CSMG partner organizations use these reports to guide our advocacy even after CSMG ends.
-Fill out one report per each visit to a Congressional office.
-If you have a more substantive discussion with the Member or staff, please share this information or any instructions for follow-up.

-• Choose someone from your state delegation to send a thank you email (ask your state captain for a template email to guide you).
-Be sure to include the leave behind packet.

-Engage the media to get your message out.
+Fill out one report per visit to a Congressional office.
+Please include notes from your discussion and indicate any requests for follow-up from CSMG partner organizations. - Choose someone from your state delegation to send a thank you email (ask your state captain for a template email to guide you).
+Be sure to include the leave-behind packet. - Engage the media to amplify the effects of your advocacy by sharing about your visit to your broader community.
 Your diocesan communications director can help you.
-Possible media channels to consider are your diocesan website, local/regional Catholic media, social media channels within the diocese, and secular/local media.

-Congressional offices track social media to gauge public opinion.
-Tweet or blog about what's happening during the Gathering.
-Include the hashtag #CSMG23
+Possible media channels to consider are your diocesan website, local/regional Catholic media, social media channels within the diocese, and secular/local media. - Congressional offices track social media to gauge public opinion.
+Post about what's happening during the Gathering and include pictures, where appropriate.
+Include the hashtag #CSMG25 and tag your members.